mhammadsaani/DevOps/DevOps with Kunal/2- YAML/YAML.md

 <h1 align="center"> YAML </h1>

 ### YAML:
-It was first called Yet Another MarkUp Langugae but now it is Yaml Ain't MarkUp Language.
+It was first called Yet Another MarkUp Language, but now it is Yaml Ain't MarkUp Language.
 ### Definition:
-Applications written with different technologies or languages which have different *Data Structures* can transfer data to each other using a *Common/ Standerd Format*.
+Applications written with different technologies or languages which have different *Data Structures* can transfer data to each other using a *Common/ Standard Format*.
 YAML, JSON and XML are these formats

 It is a Data Serialization Language
  - Data Serialization:
 Translation of Object (Code + Data) into stream of bytes that saves the state of this object in a form that is transmittable.
 Using Serialization, data can be converted into code and code can be converted into data again.

-Benifits of YAML:
+Benefits of YAML:
 - Simple and easy to read
 - Nice and Strict Syntax
 - Most Languages use it
 - More powerful when representing complex data

-***Note: Any JSON input can be converted to YAML output and vice virse***
+***Note: Any JSON input can be converted to YAML output and vice verse***

 ### SYNTAX